As a project adds more features, the application_controller.rb file tends to

 Concerns in Rails are like Ruby modules that extend the ActiveSupport::Concern

 module.
-Rails controllers come with concerns
+Rails controllers come with concerns directory.
+All modules that

-directory are automatically loaded by Rails.
+reside inside concerns directory are automatically loaded by Rails.
 It's

 created by Rails team so that we can put related stuff together as a concern in